pallets/flask/docs/security.rst

 could possibly break are very large responses that can cause some kind of denial of service at the receivers side.

 However there is a catch.
-Due to how browsers the CSRF issue comes up with JSON unfortunately.
+Due to how browsers work the CSRF issue comes up with JSON unfortunately.
 Fortunately there is also a weird part of the JavaScript specification that can be used to solve that problem easily and Flask is kinda doing that for you by preventing you from doing dangerous stuff.
 Unfortunately that protection is only there for